Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Weapons now have a sharpness stat which is used when the player increases their weapon's damage.
 After N hits, the weapon reduces in sharpness, all the way to the base level.
 - Removed dialogue and choice setter functions from the NPC class.
 Instead, the corresponding vectors are now protected.
 - Removed the dialogue vector parameter from the add dialogue and useResponse functions in the NPC class.
+- Partially implemented Enchanter NPC.
+- Weapons now have an Imbuement variable used for enchanting weapons.
+We can specify the type of Imbuement by using the ImbuementType enum.